Galser/tf-code-for-2-regions/README.md

 # 2. Deploy infrastructure and run test

-- Init Terrafrom, execute `terrafrom init`
+- Init Terrafrom, by executing `terrafrom init`
 - Run apply : execute `terrafrom apply`
 - Observe the tests near the end of the execution :